mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/gcp/README.md

 # GCP OIDC Testing

-Testing OIDC with GCP integration involves launching an GCP VM, pushing the code to the VM, running the OIDC tests for the driver, and then tearing down the VM and its resources.
+Testing OIDC with GCP integration involves launching an Atlas cluster and GCP VM, pushing the code to the VM, running the OIDC tests for the driver, and then tearing down the Atlas cluster, and VM and its resources.

 ## Background